zopefoundation/zc.async/src/zc/async/README.txt

     >>> reactor.wait_for(job)
     imagine this sent a message to another machine

-    It's worth noting that this situation consitutes a small exception in the handling of scheduled calls.
+    It's worth noting that this situation constitutes a small exception in the handling of scheduled calls.
 Scheduled calls usually get preference when jobs are handed out over normal non-scheduled "as soon as possible" jobs.
 However, setting the begin_after date to an earlier